November 3, 2022

 Choose colors that work well on a personalized Lock Screen.
 People customize their Lock Screen with wallpaper, custom tint colors, and widgets.
 To make your Live Activity fit a custom Lock Screen aesthetic while remaining legible, apply custom tint colors and opacity sparingly.

-Support Dark Mode and Always On.
-A Live Activity adapts its colors to look great in both the light and dark appearances and on a dimmed screen in Always On.
+Support Dark Mode and Always-On display.
+A Live Activity adapts its colors to look great in both the light and dark appearances and on Always-On display with reduced luminance.
 For guidance, see Dark Mode and Always On; for developer guidance, see About asset catalogs.

 Use animations sparingly, and only to bring attention to content updates.
-Live Activities use a subset of system animations, but the system doesn’t perform animations in Always On.
+Live Activities use a subset of system animations, but the system doesn’t perform animations on Always-On display with reduced luminance.
 To learn which animations are available, see Animate content updates.

 The Dynamic Island